sourcegraph/about/blogposts/2021/how-to-deconstruct-the-monolith.md

 ## Step 1: Build alongside it

-Modernizing an existing monolith differs from completely replacing it by developing a new, equivalent application based on microservices.
+Modernizing an existing monolith isn't the same as completely replacing it by developing a new, equivalent application based on microservices.
 Developing a new application would introduce so many risks to the project that rollout would likely fail, causing stakeholders to push for a return to the original monolith.

 Successful evolution from monolith to microservices requires building both alongside each other.
 But a development team should be wary of migrating old code right away.
 Migrating can be complicated and confusing, especially when the team lacks appropriate planning and guidance.